Molly Scott Cato: Political career

 Scott Cato joined the UK Green Party in 1988, before it became three separate parties for England and Wales, Scotland and Northern Ireland in 1990.
 She has been Co-Chair of the Green Party Regional Council and served on the Green Party Executive as Campaigns Co-ordinator.
 She wrote Seven Myths About Work as part of a Green Party campaign, Why Work?.
-She speaks for the Green Party on finance and the EU.
+She spoke for the Green Party on finance and the EU.

 Candidate for the UK Parliament

 Scott Cato stood as the Green Party candidate for the Preseli Pembrokeshire constituency at the 1997 and 2005 general elections, coming sixth.
 For 2017, Scott Cato was selected by the party to stand for the constituency which saw its greatest-swing result in 2015, Bristol West, where the party had been placed second – a seat with a high student and academic contingent to its electorate.
 She was endorsed by Hugh Fearnley-Whittingstall.
 She finished in third place in the 2017 election, with the Green share of the vote dropping from 26.8% to 12.9%.

 In the 2019 election, she stood in Stroud, with the Liberal Democrats standing down in the constituency and endorsing her as the Unite to Remain candidate.
 She came third, with 4,954 votes, 7.5% of the total and up 5.3% from 2017.